 Tertiary & Scholarship Application assistance is available each lunchtime in Term 3.

 Gateway offers students valuable learning and pathway opportunities.
 The programme is an opportunity for students to get a taste of an industry and decide if they are interested in pursuing that career in the future.
-The Gateway office is located in the L-Block Careers Centre and is staffed by Tori Howell, the Gateway Coordinator.
+The Gateway office is located in the L-Block Careers Centre and is staffed by Mr Grant Hobbs, the Gateway Coordinator.